Share this with your friends

 After researching it for a while and discussing the potential risks, they allowed David to try smoking cannabis in February of this year.
 Amazingly, their teenage son went 71 days without a seizure.
 David was able to enjoy the life of a happy, healthy teen for a short time.
 His performance in school improved, and his parents no longer worried about him dying in his sleep.

 Then the state found out and intervened.
-On April 19, 2018, the Department of Family and Children’s Services and a sheriff’s deputy came.
+On April 19, 2018, the Division of Family and Children’s Services and a sheriff’s deputy came.
 They insisted that cannabis was dangerous and that the Brills stop immediately.
 So they did, but then David had another seizure within one day of stopping.
 His parents got arrested while David received medical care that didn’t stop the seizures.
 According to his mother’s account, he flatlined while his parents were carted off and his service dog was taken to the pound.

 David was placed in a group home, and his seizures returned without the cannabis to help suppress them.
 His interaction with his parents is now limited to short visits and phone calls.
 His parents, who only ever wanted health and happiness for David, must now fight the state to regain custody of their beautiful boy.